bcrowell/election/README.md

 A = mean absolute error of popular-vote shift between now and election day

-k = offset to lean[] values; setting this to a positive value means I don't believe experts who are saying election is close
+k = offset to lean[] values; setting this to a positive value favors D candidate, means I don't believe experts who are saying the 2020 election is close

 s = a fudge factor for variability of state votes, see below